mindstorm8191/settlerswarlords/notes/tasklist.md

 3. Set up a system to transfer a task list between the project and Notion, so I don't have multiple lists that don't match
 4. Built the map loading code.
 Had troubles with sequential fetches losing previously-loaded content, but got it resolved
 5. Update the map generation code to add floor type values.
 Characters should be able to walk around in tiles containing air and a not-air floor
+6. Keep thinking on how to enhance map generation
+    -   We will probably need to generate biome content based on the chunk sizes we have now, and reference it as needed.
+    -   This could be a two layer system.
+Large biomes affect tiles available in micro biomes.
+    -   It'll be fine for now if micro biome sections come in 8x8 squares
+    -   Work on placing unique forage on the tiles.
+Tile display will depend more on Flooring type than the whole block.
+We will need this as we unlock farming
+    -   Along with tile forage values, we can consider adding bushes to the game, too
+7. Get trees to generate on the current map.
+Most trees will be 3 tiles tall and include wider areas for branches
+    -   2 tiles above tree floor will contain tree branch tiles
+    -   Edge of forest tiles will be brush and usually unwalkable.
+Insides will be forest flooring

 Old task list